 - Predictive Analytics

 AI does have one specific requirement to function properly, and that is data.
-You can think of AI as an artificial brain almost, and to function that brain needs information to process and learn.
-The AI “brain” requires data to understand information, identify patterns, and ultimately run algorithms to determine potential outcomes and make predictions.
+You can think of AI as an artificial brain almost, and to function that the brain needs information to process and learn.
+The AI “brain” is a neural network that takes big data and breaks it down with so-called “deep learning” to identify patterns and ultimately run algorithms to determine potential outcomes and make predictions.

 It is one thing to discuss the potential and concepts of an emerging technology, and it’s another to see it working in real-life.
 While still in the early stages of development and use, business communications has been seeing some real-world developments with AI technologies within just a few short years.